 Photo of printable kick counting chart in English

-Printable kick counting charts are an easy way for expectant parents to track their baby’s movements.
-Available in multiple languages, these charts make kick counting accessible for those who don’t have access to a mobile device or reliable Wi-Fi.
+These printable charts are an easy way for expectant parents to track their baby’s movements in the third trimester.
+Available in multiple languages, these charts make movement monitoring accessible for those who don’t have access to a mobile device or reliable Wi-Fi.

 • Start a timer to track baby's movements